 By: Rick Hernandez

 January 6th is the traditional day for the celebration of the Feast of The Epiphany.
 This feast is celebrated worldwide with many different customs and traditions, some of which are as big as the traditions of Christmas.
-But we know that what is really important in a tradition is not the celebration itself but the remarkable wisdom within.
+But we know that what is really important in every tradition is not the celebration itself but the remarkable wisdom contained within.

 The word “epiphany” is defined in the dictionary as:

 A revealing scene?
-Picture the Holy Family in the manger.
+Picture the Holy Family around the manger.
 We recognize the scene immediately but, do we understand its essential nature and meaning?

 The early Church Fathers had much to say about our early Church’s customs and traditions.
 They speak of the “Epiphanies”, three in total.
 These three famous gospel scenes are The Visitation of the Magi, The Baptism of Our Lord in the River Jordan, and The Miracle at the Wedding Feast at Cana.
 These scenes are so easily recognized by the faithful, but we have to dig deeper to understand their essential nature and meaning.
 What do we recognize?
 What do we testify to?

 It is written that the local shepherds, after being told by an angel, went to visit the manger and recognized the Christ Jesus.
 “Then the shepherds returned, glorifying and praising God for all they had heard and seen, just as it had been told to them” (Luke 2:16-20).
 Then the Magi arrived, and from their recognition, they “prostrated themselves and did him homage.
 Then they opened their treasures and offered him gifts of gold, frankincense, and myrrh” (Matthew 2:1-12).